Home Experience Design

 What kind of Customer experience does your Contact Center deliver?

-But having an essential understanding of qualitative, quantitative methodologies and principles and practices can only help Centres perform better.
+But having an essential understanding of qualitative, quantitative methodologies, principles and practices can help Centres perform better.

 5. Build cross-functional support

-When you listen to CX professionals share their stories – there a common narrative arc amongst many of them.
+When you listen to CX professionals share their work experience, a common narrative often appears.

 “I was the first person in my company to take on the CX role – it was brand new.
 I had to create my own job, determine my own priorities and consider how to achieve both short term and long terms results.